simon-brooke/geocsv-lite/README.md

 ## License

-Copyright © 2014 FIXME
+Copyright © 2020 Simon Brooke

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Licensed under the GNU General Public License, version 2.0 or (at your option) any later version.